wtsi-hgi/hgi-registry/README.md

     docker run -dp 80:5000 \
                -e LDAP_URI=ldap://my.ldap.host:389 \
-               -e LDAP_BASE=dc=example,dc=com \
-               -e EXPIRY=86400 \
                mercury/hgi-registry

-Inside the container, the server runs on port 5000; you may map that to whatever host port you like.
-Additionally, the service takes its cues from three environment variables:
+Inside the container, the server runs from `127.0.0.1:5000`, by default, which you may map to the host however you like.
+The service otherwise takes its cues from the following environment variables:

 * `LDAP_URI` The URI of your LDAP server, consisting of the schema, host and port.

-* `LDAP_BASE` The DN of the entry from which you'd like all searches to be based.
+This must be supplied.

 * `EXPIRY` The duration (in seconds) before in-memory LDAP entities are refreshed from the LDAP server.
 This value is optional and defaults to 3600 (i.e., one hour).

+* `API_HOST` The hostname that the service will run under.
+This value is optional and defaults to `127.0.0.1`.

+* `API_PORT` The port that the service will run under.
+This value is optional and defaults to `5000`.

 # RESTful API